KillingSpark/sparkzstd/Readme.md

 This is a decompressor for the Zstandard compression format [Original Documentation](https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md)

 This is still work in progress but it can already decompress some files correctly.
+While it is still WIP I would actually call this at least in an alpha stage.
+It can decompress many files correctly and only weird edge cases come up.
+Those have not yet failed silently and giving corrupted output but rather fail at detection so you will most likely not end up with wrongly decompressed files.

 ## If you want to help test this
 I'd love some others to test this library.
 The workflow I use is: